 My husband and I were lucky enough to enjoy a trip to Mauritius for our honeymoon.
-The minute you land on this small island in the Indian Ocean you feel as though you’ve reached tropical territory – stifling heat, humidity, sugar cane fields and leafy green vegetation as far as you can see.
+The minute you land on this small island in the Indian Ocean you really feel as though you have reached tropical territory – stifling heat, humidity, sugar cane fields and leafy green vegetation as far as the eye can see.

 We were based in Grand Baie for our stay, a coastal town in the north.
-Here we enjoyed ambling the streets, exploring the markets and temples.
+Here we enjoyed ambling the streets and exploring the markets and temples.
 Something that stands out in my mind is the sight of the many street vendors selling fresh, locally grown (not to mention peeled and ready to eat) pineapples to passers by.
-(I recommend enjoying your pineapple as you stroll along the beach!)
+Enjoying a juicy pineapple as you stroll along the beach comes highly recommended!

 SWEET AND SOUR PORK WITH PINEAPPLE